Hazelcast raises $21 million for high-speed, low-latency memory

 Hazelcast, a seven-year-old Palo Alto, California-based startup developing a speedy in-memory computing platform, today announced that it’s raised $21 million in series C financing led by new investor C5 Capital, with contributions from Bain Capital Ventures, Earlybird Venture Capital, and Capital One Growth Ventures.
-This latest round brings the company’s total raised to $37.6 million, following a year in which 200 new customers signed on and revenue grew by nearly 50% annually.
+This latest round brings the company’s total raised to $37.6 million, following a year in which dozens of new customers signed on and revenue grew by nearly 50% annually.

 CEO Kelly Herrell says the fresh capital will accelerate product development and bolster Hazelcast’s go-to-market capabilities.
 “From cloud to the internet of things, the macro trends hitting today’s enterprises require a new approach to data processing to meet the time-sensitive demands of data-centric applications,” he added.
 “The Hazelcast platform delivers the industry’s fastest processing for stored and streaming data and scales linearly, leaving competitive offerings far behind as data sizes and processing loads grow.”